 ECSP 1009 - Emerging Literacy in the Early Childhood Years

-This course exposes the student to a variety of language and literacy experiences appropriate for use from infancy through age twelve.
-Students will review language development as well as gain a sound theoretical basis for planning.
-Students will implement listening and speaking, reading and storytelling, poetry, flannel stories, puppetry, print-script, reading readiness and early literacy experiences.
+This course exposes you to a variety of language and literacy experiences appropriate for use from infancy through age twelve.
+You will review language development as well as gain a sound theoretical basis for planning.
+You will implement listening and speaking, reading and storytelling, poetry, flannel stories, puppetry, print-script, reading readiness and early literacy experiences.
 Emphasis will be placed upon the early childhood educators’ role in promoting language and literacy in a developmentally appropriate setting.
-Students will discover how to choose methodologies and materials which support an anti-bias approach, within an inclusionary atmosphere of diversity.
+You will discover how to choose methodologies and materials which support an anti-bias approach, within an inclusionary atmosphere of diversity.

 ECSP 1010 - Family Studies

 During the past few decades, family life in Canada has been undergoing many changes.
 This course deals with a variety of family challenges and family issues that have a direct relevance to the field of early learning and care.
 The course theory and assignments as well as class activities and discussions will help learners manage future work situations.

 ECSP 1011 - Nutrition for Young Children

 This course provides the learner the opportunity to explore nutritional needs of children as well as those of the child care educator.
 Learners will investigate nutritional planning, purchasing and cost control, safe food handling, feeding and eating habits.

 ECSP 1012 - Administering Early Childhood Services

-This course is designed to provide students with the basic information required to open, operate and/or manage an early childhood service.
+This course is designed to provide you with the basic information you will need to open, operate and/or manage an early childhood service.
 Information regarding licensing procedures and provincial legislation for a variety of early childhood programs will be reviewed.
-Students will gain information on setting and stating policies, writing business plans, budgeting, income tax and designing and will gain information about and practice using a wide range of report forms.
+You will learn how to set and state policies, write business plans, and budget.
 In addition, needs assessments and effective marketing and advertising strategies will be studied.
-Students will participate in a variety of theoretical and practical experiences to facilitate the acquisition of the necessary skills and knowledge.
+You will participate in a variety of theoretical and practical experiences to help you develop necessary skills and knowledge.

 ECSP 1015 - Diverse and Inclusive Practice in ECE